pythoro/unitty/README.md

 ```

+### Unit display

-Notice that q2 displays in different units.
-That's because it uses the
+Notice that in the above, q2 displays in different units.
+That's because by
-best available combination of units in the unit system to display in a
+default, it guesses the best available combination of units in the unit system
-friendly way.
-Sometimes, we want to set the units, so we can do this:
+to display in a friendly way.
+Sometimes, we want to set the units, so we can
+do this:

 ```python